Pilladian/similarity-detection-tool/README.md

     - count word overlaps for them to calculate an average

 - Images
+    - create screenshot of both websites and compare them
     - use different metrics for comparing (MSE, SSIM, SIM)
-    - `TODO` collect images and compare them

 ## Typosquatting